TRIDIP220/Web-Techies/README.md

 - `djangorestframework` for building a REST API on top of Django
 - `django-webpack-loader` for rendering the bundled frontend assets
 - `django-js-reverse` for easy handling of Django URLs on JS
-- `psycopg2` for using PostgreSQL database
+- `sqlite` for using SQLite database
 - `sentry-sdk` for error monitoring
 - `python-decouple` for reading environment variables on settings files
 - `celery` for background worker tasks
-- `django-debreach` for additional protection against BREACH attack
 - `whitenoise` and `brotlipy` for serving static assets

 #### Run the backend app